Rapid multi-mode trapped-ion laser cooling in a phase-stable standing wave: Discussion and outlook

-Fully integrated beam delivery including the $\sigmap$ pump beam could be implemented by switching to a $B$-field oriented along the trap surface normal, and a pump beam emitted along the same direction with passive structures emitting pure circular polarization \cite{he2014chip, spektor2023universal, Massai_Schatteburg_Home_Mehta_2022, natarajan2024arrayed}.
-Together with trap RF electrode routing that either minimize time-varying $B$-fields at the ion locations or generate fields only along this quantization axis, significantly lower phonon numbers can be reached via SW cooling.
+Our work suggests various possible improvements to the operations implemented, along with broader possibilities for atomic control in scalable platforms.
+With respect to SW EIT cooling specifically, fully integrated beam delivery including the $\sigmap$ pump beam could be implemented by switching to a $B$-field oriented along the trap surface normal, and a pump beam emitted along the same direction with passive structures emitting pure circular polarization \cite{he2014chip, spektor2023universal, Massai_Schatteburg_Home_Mehta_2022, natarajan2024arrayed}.
+Trap RF electrode routing that minimizes time-varying $B$-fields perpendicular to the quantization axis would allow SW cooling to reach significantly lower phonon numbers.
+Operation at higher quantizing magnetic field strengths would further lessen sensitivity to polarization impurities.
 Straightforward improvements to the fabrication process will further reduce the overall input-to-ion loss, as would higher-efficiency UV gratings based e.g. on higher index-contrast waveguide platforms \cite{jaramillo2025hfo2} and/or multi-layer gratings \cite{knollmann2025collection}.
-Together with improved transparent conductive shielding, the resulting higher cooling beam intensities would allow yet higher cooling rates (see Methods).
+Together with improved transparent conductive shielding, the resulting higher cooling beam intensities would allow yet higher cooling rates than those demonstrated here and thereby lower $\bar n_\mathrm{ss}$ values for a given heating rate, as detailed in Appendices~\ref{App:EITmodeling} and \ref{App:drift}.

-Even without anticipated improvements, two-ion crystals cooled to phonon numbers similar to those demonstrated here would support laser-based entangling gates with errors due to motional occupancy the $<10^{-4}$ level \cite{ballance2017high}.
-Achieving such occupancies in a single GS cooling step and eliminating the need for sideband cooling significantly alleviates overheads associated with cooling, and may significantly alter architectural considerations in trapped-ion QC systems, for example in evaluating tradeoffs between laser-based and microwave gate methods which can operate at high fidelities with relaxed cooling requirements \cite{hughes2025trapped}; even in the latter case, efficient GS cooling methods may be essential for further fidelity improvements, robustness against compounding imperfections in large-scale systems, and allowing for ion transport at higher speeds and resulting excitations \cite{bowler2012coherent}.
+Two-ion crystals cooled to phonon numbers demonstrated in this work would support laser-based entangling gates with errors due to motional occupancy at the $<10^{-4}$ level \cite{ballance2017high}.
+Achieving such occupancies in a single GS cooling step may alleviate overheads associated with cooling.
+Fast GS cooling also affects architectural considerations in trapped-ion QC systems, for example in evaluating tradeoffs between laser-based and microwave gates, the latter which can operate at high fidelities with relaxed cooling requirements \cite{hughes2025trapped}.
+We note that even in the case of microwave gates, efficient GS cooling methods may be essential for further fidelity improvements, robustness against compounding imperfections in large-scale systems, and allowing for ion transport at higher speeds and resulting excitations \cite{bowler2012coherent}.
+The sub-recoil limit phonon numbers at the ${<}10^{-4}$ levels fundamentally enabled by the SW EIT scheme demonstrated here can eliminate the need for sideband cooling even for the most stringent motional mode occupancy requirements.